Ontario Car Insurance Claims and Accident Benefits. Who can access Ontario benefits?

 If you suffer personal injury and are unable to work, you may be entitled to income replacement benefits through your Ontario accident benefits.
 Income replacement benefits in Ontario are partial compensation and are only available if you cannot fully return to work because of the injuries caused in the accident.

 What are the criteria for income replacement benefits ?

 Income replacement benefits are only available to accident victims who were employed at the time of the accident or depending on the circumstances, during the year before the accident.
-Typically, income replacement benefits are paid out every 2 weeks and partially cover any lost income as the result of an Ontario accident.
-Income replacement benefits are typically paid up to 104 weeks after it is identified that the injury has prevented a return to work.
+Typically, these benefits are paid out every 2 weeks and partially cover any lost income as the result of an Ontario accident.
+IRBs are typically paid up to 104 weeks after it is identified that the injury has prevented a return to work.

 What must be established to receive income replacement benefits?

 To receive income replacement benefits in Ontario, it must be established that the injured suffered physical or psychological impairments as a result of the accident and that they are unable to work.
 You must also establish that you were employed or self-employed at the time of the accident or that you worked at least 26 of the 52 weeks prior to the accident.
 In certain cases, income replacement benefits can also be collected if the injured was collecting Employment Insurance (EI) benefits at the time of the accident.

 After the first week of your disability you can begin to be compensated.

 How are income replacement benefits calculated?